 JWT Authentication & JWKS¶

-After a user completes checkout, the merchant needs to know: Did the subscription actually get created?
-Is the user paid up?
-Tributary answers this with cryptographically signed JWTs that carry verifiable on-chain subscription claims — no backend integration required.
+After a user completes checkout, the merchant needs to know: Did the payment actually happen?
+Is a subscription active?
+Tributary answers with cryptographically signed JWTs that carry verifiable on-chain payment claims — no backend, no Solana SDK, no blockchain integration required.

 Why JWTs?¶

 The core problem: a checkout page redirects back to the merchant's site, but the merchant has no way to trust that redirect.
-They could query the blockchain directly, but that requires Solana RPC knowledge, PDA derivation, and account deserialization — a heavy lift for a simple "is this user subscribed?" check.
+They could query the blockchain directly, but that requires Solana RPC knowledge, PDA derivation, and account deserialization — a heavy lift for a simple "did this user pay?" check.

-JWTs solve this by packaging on-chain subscription state into a signed, verifiable token that any web developer can validate with standard libraries.
-The merchant doesn't need to understand Solana — they just verify a JWT.
+JWTs solve this by packaging on-chain payment state into a signed, verifiable token that any web developer can validate with standard libraries.
+The merchant never talks to Solana — they just verify a JWT.

 Benefits of This Approach¶